SifisLeventakis/PINN-Navier-Stokes/README.md

 The modified loss for the top boundary is calculated as:
 $$L_{top} = \frac{1}{N} \sum \lambda(x) \cdot \left( (u - 1)^2 + v^2 \right)$$

+This is a way to tell the optimizer to care more about errors encountered close to the center of the top boundary and less close to the corners.